plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 This example does not implement a specific cloud-signing provider, but the distribution mode is compatible with that workflow: the important requirement is that the final distribution build is signed with the correct `Developer ID Application` identity and the matching distribution provisioning profiles.

+### Sanitizer coverage

+`just test-e2e-sanitizers` runs two complementary passes.
+Rust AddressSanitizer exercises the FFI stress cases for memory errors such as use-after-free; ASan does not detect data races.
+Swift ThreadSanitizer covers instrumented Swift-side code, but it does not instrument the linked Rust static library.
+The combined recipe therefore does not claim complete Rust race coverage.

 ### Why the split exists

 A non-admin developer cannot usually rely on self-service `Developer ID` signing the way they can rely on `Apple Development` signing in Xcode.